 2/3 cup shredded Parmesan cheese, divided

-Cook the bacon or pancetta in a deep skillet over medium heat until crispy around the edges, 8 to 10 minutes.
-Add the onion and cook for an additional 3 to 4 minutes or until the onion has softened.
-Stir in the spinach and cook briefly, just long enough to barely wilt the spinach.
+Cook the bacon in a deep skillet over medium heat until crispy around the edges, 8 to 10 minutes.
+Add the onion and cook for an additional 3 to 4 minutes, or until the onion has softened.
+Stir in the spinach and cook for about 30 seconds, just long enough to barely wilt the spinach.
 Remove the skillet from the heat.

-Beat the eggs in a large bowl and whisk in the milk and water, then whisk in the cornmeal and 1/3 cup of Parmesan cheese.
+Beat the eggs in a large bowl and whisk in the milk, then whisk in the cornmeal and 1/3 cup of Parmesan cheese.
 Fold in the cooked bacon and spinach mixture, along with the salt and a generous quantity of black pepper.
-Pour into the prepared baking dish (the dish will be quite full).
+Pour into the prepared baking dish.

 → Make-Ahead Note: At this point the casserole could be covered and refrigerated overnight, then baked in the morning.

 Serve warm, cold, or hot.
+The polenta will be fairly soft while hot, but will firm up as it cools.
 Leftovers will keep in a covered container in the refrigerator for up to 5 days.